reinterpretcat/vrp/docs/src/getting-started/performance.md

 </p></details>

 All main parameters are optional and can be omitted to stick with defaults.
+Check the source code for details.

+## Intermediate solutions

+You can record parameters of intermediate solutions if you enable `telemetry` via configuration file.